How To Make A Change In Business Ownership

 As part of the purchase agreement, there may be some transition issues that come up.
-For example, there may be projects or products in process of being created or delivered to clients.
+For example, there may be projects or products in the process of being created or delivered to clients.
 Who owns the revenue and expenses from these projects must be decided.
 These issues are usually addressed in the sales agreement between the two parties.

-In addition, there may be taxes payable by the old business that may need to be determined later.
+Also, there may be taxes payable by the old business that may need to be determined later.
 Plan on having some transition issues spill over until after the closing date of the sale.

 Employee and Payroll Information

 Employee issues are tricky because you and the new owner want to make sure employee concerns are addressed.
 Payroll processes should be continued as seamlessly as possible.
-Make sure benefits like pensions and health insurance are transferred to the new ownership.
+Make sure benefits like pensions and health insurance is transferred to the new ownership.